YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Daily movement and heavy lifting are not the same.
 The scalp needs a gradual return, especially during the first 14 days.

-Return as if the scalp still deserves respect, not as if the calendar alone has cleared you.
-Start lighter than normal, avoid training to failure, avoid heavy compound lifts at first, and stop if head pressure, throbbing, swelling, bleeding, or scalp discomfort increases.
+Return as if the scalp still deserves protection, not as if the calendar alone has cleared you.
+Start lighter than normal, avoid training to failure, avoid heavy compound lifts at first, breathe normally instead of bracing hard, and stop if head pressure, throbbing, swelling, bleeding, or scalp discomfort increases.

-I would be especially careful with deadlifts, squats, heavy presses, overhead work, loaded carries, and anything where a bar, cable, rack, or helmet could contact the head.
+I am especially careful with deadlifts, squats, heavy presses, overhead work, loaded carries, and anything where a bar, cable, rack, or helmet could contact the head.
 The risk is not only inside the body.
 The gym environment itself can create accidental impact.

 The first sessions should feel almost too easy.
 That is not weakness.
 It is a short period of protecting the surgery, the donor area already used, and the recipient area that still needs quiet healing.